 Starting a unit or lesson with the key vocabulary that students will see in their readings or presentations aids in overall comprehension and retention.
+Being familiar with the vocabulary also increases students' understanding of Chinese culture, history, and geography as they learn more about it in the unit of study.
 In this activity, students will create a storyboard that defines and illustrates key vocabulary related to the study of Ancient China.

 bamboo: tall hollow stemmed grass that the Chinese used to make paper, buildings, furniture and musical instruments